 - Know where the bathrooms are.
 Preparation is key when planning an outing during a UC flare-up.
 If you’re in a front-country setting such as a park or area with other people are around, research where all the bathrooms are and choose a trail that stays close by.

-- Be prepared to poop in woods.
+- Be prepared to poop in the woods.
 This applies for hikes in wilderness settings with no bathrooms and few people around.
 (See the section above for more details on how to do this properly.)

 - Drink plenty of water.
 Diarrhea and frequent bathroom usage can cause dehydration, so be sure to stay hydrated by drinking lots of water.